-After the completion of clinical trials of a biological product, the FDA approval of a BLA must be obtained before commercial marketing of the biological product.
+After the completion of clinical trials of a biological product candidate, the FDA's approval of a BLA must be obtained before commercial marketing of the biological product may begin.
 The BLA must include results of product development, laboratory and animal studies, human studies, information on the manufacture and composition of the product, proposed labeling and other relevant information.
-In addition, under the Pediatric Research Equity Act, a BLA or supplement to a BLA must contain data to assess the safety and effectiveness of the biological product for the claimed indications in all relevant pediatric subpopulations and to support dosing and administration for each pediatric subpopulation for which the product is safe and effective.
+In addition, under the Pediatric Research Equity Act, as amended, a BLA or supplement to a BLA generally must contain data to assess the safety and effectiveness of the biological product for the claimed indications in all relevant pediatric subpopulations and to support dosing and administration for each pediatric subpopulation for which the product is safe and effective.
 The FDA may grant deferrals for submission of data or full or partial waivers depending on the designated pathway for submission.
 The testing and approval processes require substantial time and effort and there can be no assurance that the FDA will accept the BLA for filing and, even if filed, that any approval will be granted on a timely basis, if at all.
-In addition, amendments to BLAs for seasonal influenza vaccines are currently required to be submitted annually.

 Under the Prescription Drug User Fee Act ("PDUFA"), as amended, each BLA must be accompanied by a significant user fee.
-PDUFA also imposes an annual product fee for biologics and an annual establishment fee on facilities used to manufacture prescription biologics.
+PDUFA also imposes an annual prescription drug product program fee for biologics.
 Fee waivers or reductions are available in certain circumstances, including a waiver of the application fee for the first application filed by a small business.